nikola-susa/pigeon-box/README.md

 ## Motivation

-1. Secure communication for my team, eliminating the need for matrix/pastebin etc.
+1. Secure communication for my team, eliminating the need for matrix,pastebin etc.

 2. Recent Slack oopses:
     ##### Slack(Salesforce) wants to use your business data for their AI/ML model training
-    > To develop AI/ML models, our systems analyze Customer Data (e.g. messages, content and files) submitted to Slack.
+    > To develop AI/ML models, our systems analyze Customer Data (e.g. messages, content and files) submitted to Slack.[^1]

-    After the backlash they've tweaked their T&Cs[^1], to be used only for emoji training...
-Right.

     ##### Disney's Slack data leaked
     > The data allegedly includes every message and file from nearly 10,000 channels, including unreleased projects, code, images, login credentials, and links to internal websites and APIs.[^2]

-    Although not to the fault of their own, the data was allegedly leaked by Disney's employee, it's still a major risk.

-3. Wanted to play around with go, htmx and Slack's _new_ socket mode.

 [^1]: https://www.theregister.com/2024/05/20/slack_ts_and_cs_update/